-When we tried out these pressure cookers, we found some that were quick to cook delicious, succulent food – and were easy to use and clean up, too.
+When we tried out these pressure cookers, we found some that were quick to cook delicious, succulent food - and were easy to use and clean up, too.
 Others were complex to set up and use, and made less impressive meals.
-Head to our electric pressure cooker first look reviews to discover our top picks and find the best option for your budget.
+Head to our to discover our top picks and find the best option for your budget.

 If you're looking to buy an electric pressure cooker, it's worth thinking about what size model would suit your needs.

 If you want to make big batches, or have lots of mouths to feed, opt for 6 litres or more.
 But bear in mind, more capacity means a bigger appliance, so you'll need enough space to squeeze it on to your kitchen worktops, or into a handy cupboard.

 If you aren't to fussed about automating the cooking process, it's also worth considering a stovetop pressure cooker.
 These can be cheaper, have a larger range of capacities, and can double up as a heavy-duty saucepan too.

 Trawling the internet can find you hundreds of tempting recipes to try in your pressure cooker.
 It can be confusing to know where to start, though.
 If you're looking for inspiration, here are some of the meals we cooked in our pressure cooker tryouts.